RSE-Sheffield/RSE-Sheffield.github.io/_people/neil-shephard.md

 programming](https://en.wikipedia.org/wiki/Literate_programming) along the way.
 He then shifted careers to medical statistics and spent eight years working at the [Clinical Trials Research Unit](https://www.sheffield.ac.uk/scharr/research/centres/ctru) at the _University of Sheffield_.
-Throughout this time Neil developed and became enthusiastic about reproducible research and developed practical approaches to achieving reproducible research in [R](https://www.r-project.org) using  [RMarkdown](https://rmarkdown.rstudio.com).
+Throughout this time Neil has been enthusiastic about reproducible research and developed practical approaches to achieving reproducible research in [R](https://www.r-project.org) using  [RMarkdown](https://rmarkdown.rstudio.com).

 In 2018 he left academia for the private sector working for a telematics company using data captured from